 3. Driving in France Checklist

-If you are going to travel to France by car, there are several items that are required, by law, to have in your vehicle at all times.
+If you are going to visit France by car, there are several items that are required, by law, to have in your vehicle at all times.
 By not having them, you are subject to some extremely hefty fines.